 Also, effective in 2023, batteries installed with a solar electric system will qualify for the 30% tax credit.

-2021: Owners of new residential and commercial solar can deduct 22 percent of the cost of the system from their taxes.
+Owners of residential and commercial solar and battery backup can deduct 26 percent of the cost of the system from their taxes.

 There will no longer be any federal credit for residential solar energy systems.

 This tax credit can reduce your federal tax liability and is applied when you file your taxes.
 Solar electric customers purchase the system at the full price, currently earn a 30% tax credit, and apply it to their tax liability when they file taxes (read our Solar Tax FAQS here to learn more).

 If you’re considering solar panels, still make the move early